Youth in Parks - Environmental Education (YIP-EE)

 Photos from a FSP sponsored field trip to Eno River State Park in April 2012

-Funding: NC Friends of State Parks (FSP) is providing a limited number of $400 grants each school year to offset the cost of transportation to the park and for healthy snacks.
+Funding: NC Friends of State Parks (FSP) is providing grants each school year to offset the cost of transportation to the park.

 For more information or to apply for a grant, you may contact Friends of State Parks, YIP-EE Committee.